MauerLab/DJExpress/README.md

 2. A vector or factor specifying sample names corresponding to the experimental condition that should be excluded from the JCNA analysis (Group1, we want to keep only tumor sample data).
-This should be indicated only when *input.type = “DJEanalize.out”*.
+This should be indicated only when *input.type = “DJEanalyze.out”*.

 3. A numeric vector or a matrix of external sample traits.
 Samples should be as rows and traits as columns.